-- In sharp contrast to the non-violent protests of SNCC and SCLC, Malcolm X believed Black Americans should use violence to profess black supremacy. - Believed in strict separation of races. - Preacher for the Nation of Islam. - After changing his views on Civil Rights, Malcolm X was assassinated by members of the Nation of Islam in 1965.
+- In sharp contrast to the non-violent protests of SNCC and SCLC, Malcolm X believed Black Americans should use violence if necessary to achieve civil rights goals - Believed separation of races was in the best interest of black communities - Preacher for the Nation of Islam - After changing his views on Civil Rights, including reconciliation and cooperation with non-violent groups, Malcolm X was assassinated by members of the Nation of Islam in 1965. - "While we did not always see eye to eye on methods to solve the race problem, I always had a deep affection for Malcolm and felt that he had the great ability to put his finger on the existence and root of the problem" -- Martin Luther King Jr.